-Welcome to the July 2019 issue of the NEEA Electricity Update, with data updated to the end of June 2019.
-The Electricity Update presents data on electricity demand, electricity supply, and electricity generation emissions in the National Electricity Market (NEM), plus electricitydemand in the South West Interconnected System (SWIS).
+Welcome to the March 2020 issue of the NEEA Report, with data updated to the end of February 2019.
+Data presented covers electricity demand, electricity supply, and electricity generation emissions in the National Electricity Market (NEM), plus electricity demand in the South West Interconnected System (SWIS).
 The main trends in the mix of generation and the level of demand for electricity have continued as in the past two or three months.